Our experts have ranked 150+ telescopes

 Recommended Product Badge

-The main factor that makes this 10-inch Dobsonian different is that it is a truss telescope.
-In the past, telescopes and, for that matter, almost all commercial Dobsonians were what’s known as “solid tubes.”
+The Explore Scientific 10” Truss Dobsonian, is, as the name implies, a truss tube telescope.
+In the past, almost all commercial Dobsonians were what’s known as “solid tubes.”
 A solid tube telescope is one where the tube that holds the mirrors is completely solid, typically metal or, in some cases, wood.
 A truss-style telescope is almost completely different, as it is constructed with truss poles.
 This means that there is no tube at all.
-How can that be?
-Won’t light spill into the telescope?
-I will answer that here, and also explain why it can be very advantageous.

 Explore Scientific 10" Truss Dobsonian

-A truss telescope consists of four major parts: the base/rocker box, the mirror box, the truss poles, and the upper tube assembly.
 The rocker box in a truss telescope is the part that contains the bearings to move the telescope up, down, left, and right, and it is what the telescope sits on.
 Because the truss telescope design has a much different center of gravity, the rocker box can be very short.
+Unlike many mass-manufactured truss telescopes, the ES 10” Truss uses a square lower tube assembly, much like premium and homemade instruments usually do.
+It’s also almost entirely made out of aluminum, with no wood or plastic to be found.

 Next is the mirror box, and it is, as the name implies, where the main mirror is located.
 The mirror box is typically very short because it only serves to hold the mirror in place and collimate the mirror.
-The mirror box is where the altitude bearings attach, as they pivot up and down.
+The mirror box is where the altitude bearings attach as they pivot up and down.
 The truss poles attach to the top of the mirror box.
+The mirror box is entirely aluminum and contains two cooling fans.
+Like the mount, the mirror box is held together solely by rivets, which is pretty unusual and reminds me of an aircraft.

 Accessories Included

-• The dob includes a high-quality 2-inch focuser, which is fairly high quality and smooth, and accepts 2-inch eyepieces and 1.25-inch eyepieces with no trouble.
+The dob includes a high-quality 2-inch Crayford focuser, which is fairly high quality and smooth and accepts 2-inch eyepieces and 1.25-inch eyepieces with no trouble.
 The focuser includes a dual-speed knob, which allows you to focus more finely.
-It is not a terrible focuser, and in my opinion, unless something is wrong, you do not need to upgrade it.
+It works very well and would easily cost a couple of hundred dollars by itself if sold separately.

 The ES10 begins with laying down the mirror box.
 Then, you attach the altitude bearings.
 These bearings can be taken off, which makes them easier to move because they are so big, especially the extra-large ones on this telescope.
 You can mount the altitude bearings at different positions to take different eyepiece weights into account so the telescope does not become unbalanced.